Cedric-Hj/DevOps-CICD-WebApp/Doc/1- Vagrant Setup.md

 # Vagrant Setup for Jenkins and Kubernetes VMs

-This guide will help you set up three Ubuntu VMs using Vagrant and VirtualBox.
-The Vagrantfile provided will configure a Jenkins VM with Jenkins, Maven, Docker, kubectl, Helm, and Ansible installed.
+This guide explain how to set up three Ubuntu VMs using Vagrant and VirtualBox.
+The Vagrantfile provided will also configure the Jenkins VM with Jenkins, Maven, Docker, kubectl, Helm, and Ansible installed.

 The K8's VM will be provisioned later with Ansible